Sustainable slow travel in Ireland

 Slow travel is all about ditching the checklist, sinking into your destination, soaking up the local culture, and really making a meaningful connection with the people and the place you visit.

 Here are seven ways to have a slow travel adventure in Ireland and enjoy the journey and the people you meet along the way, as well as the destination…

 Boating around the Fermanagh Lakelands

-Glassy waters, mysterious islands with ancient statues, and a pace of life that forces you to go slow all combine to make the Fermanagh Lakelands irresistible for a slow travel experience.
+Glassy waters, mysterious islands with ancient statues, and a pace of life that forces you to go slow all combine to make the Fermanagh Lakelands in Northern Ireland irresistible for a sustainable travel experience.
 The best way to explore?
 Make some waves and take a barge, canoe or cruiser.
 It's a whole way of life when you go by water, complete with lazy lunches at waterfront cafés and pauses to cycle the countryside.

 Making strides in the Mournes

 The Mourne Mountains are an Area of Outstanding Natural Beauty in County Down, and these mist-shrouded peaks will simply make you slow down.
 Base yourself in a hideaway like Birch Cottage, and you can spend days picnicking beside lakes and ambling up heather-covered slopes.
 Or you can join local adventurer Peter with Walk The Mournes and hike along the Mourne Wall, which runs for 19.5 miles over 15 mountains.